loyada/typedpy/docs/serialization.rst

 Custom mapping in the serialization
 ===================================
  Similarly, you can provide a mapper when serializing.
-This mapper is a bitsimpler though - for each attribute it allows \
-to provide either an alternative key, or a transformation function.
-It also does not support nested keys/attributes. \
+This mapper is a bit different  -  to define a nested mapping, it uses the key of the form "field-name._mapper".
+It supports nested fields as long as they are not in a Map.
-An example of changing keys names: \
+A simple example of changing the field name:

 .. code-block:: python